Pura Vida Road Trip in Costa Rica

 Given its small size, it's surprising that Costa Rica shares its coasts with two oceans - the Pacific and the Caribbean.
 When we arrived in Puerto Viejo, I was instantly hooked!
 It was like we were in a completely different country with reggae playing loudly everywhere and Rastafarians hanging out at every street corner.

 The tri-colors of Jamaica could also be seen on shop signs and t-shirts.
-Puerto Viejo is the very definition of laid back living and farniente.
-Quaint shops and restaurants serving healthy granola breakfasts are the norm in Puerto Viejo - welcome to the other side of Costa Rica!
+Puerto Viejo is the very definition of laid back living.
+Quaint shops and restaurants serving healthy granola breakfasts are the norm in Puerto Viejo.

 MANUEL ANTONIO NATIONAL PARK